-- Paint: For best results, use hybrid organic or organic nano-lithium paint that comes with high solids and lithium-silicate water-based formulation that ensures high performance.
-This not only gives a strong matte finish, but also contributes to protecting the floor effectively.
+- Concrete paint: For best results, use hybrid organic or organic nano-lithium paint that comes with high solids and lithium-silicate water-based formulation that ensures high performance.
+This not only gives a strong matte finish but also contributes to protecting the floor effectively.

-- Primer: If you don’t prime then you run the risk of the paint peeling, especially since garage floors are so smooth.
+- Bonding Primer: If you don’t apply a coat of primer, then you run the risk of the paint peeling, especially since concrete garage floors are so smooth.

 - Concrete sealer: When the concrete floor has a stain applied, it is important to seal the floor to preserve the color.